patrick-crawford/WEB422-Backup/notes/angular-service-intro.md

 A component should be lean and focused.
 Its job is to enable the user experience and nothing more.
 It mediates between the *view* (rendered by the template) and the *application logic* (which often includes some notion of a model).
 A good component presents properties and methods for data binding.
 It delegates everything nontrivial to services.

-Angular helps you follow these principles by making it easy to place your application logic into services and make those services available to components through dependency injection.
+Angular helps you follow these principles by making it easy to place your application logic within services and make those services available to components through dependency injection.

 <br>